Moms at War

-Moms at War is a 2018 Nigerian comedy drama movie directed by Omoni Oboli.
+Moms at War is a 2018 Nigerian comedy drama film directed by Omoni Oboli.
 It stars Funke Akindele as well as Michelle Dede, the former of whom won an award for her role as Best Actress in a Comedy (Movie/TV Series) at the 2020 Africa Magic Viewers' Choice Awards.

 The film is a collaboration between Inkblot, FilmOne, and Dioni Visions.
 It was premiered in August 2018 at the Filmhouse Cinemas in Lekki, Lagos.
 It was released on August 17, 2018.

 Synopsis

 It tells the story of two mothers who compete against each other to ensure success in the lives of their children, particularly in a scholarship competition.

 Omoni Oboli says she was inspired to write and direct the movie because of her own childhood experiences.